-Breast cancer is the most common cancer in women, and over 200,000 women in the U.S. are diagnosed every year.
+Breast cancer is the most common cancer in women, and over 200,000 women–1 in 8– in the U.S. are diagnosed every year.
 We’re seeing girls reaching puberty as early as age 8.
 Ask any woman, and she’s bound to say she’s experienced PMS, and maybe even endometriosis, fibroids, or ovarian cysts.
 The common thread in these conditions?
 Too much estrogen.

 (side note: Men have estrogen too.
 Too much estrogen in men contributes to gynecomastia (AKA man boobs).

-In women, progesterone and estrogen should exist in a ratio of about 30:1, but when this ratio becomes skewed and a woman has a deficiency of progesterone and/or an excess of estrogen, that woman is in a state of estrogen dominance.
 Over 50 percent of women over 35 are estrogen dominant, and I see it so frequently in my practice.
-Typically, women will have very low progesterone, so even if their estrogen is in a normal range on lab work, that’s still estrogen dominant due to the low progesterone.
-Or, they may have high estrogen levels.
+Typically, these women will have low progesterone, so even if their estrogen is in a normal range on lab work, that’s still estrogen dominant due to the low progesterone.
+Or, they may have high estrogen levels in addition to normal or low progesterone.

 Symptoms of Estrogen Dominance